Bob Baker (American football): Ft. Wayne South High School

 In 1959 he was an assistant coach for Ft.
 Wayne South High School.

-Anderson High School (Madison Heights, Indiana)
+Madison Hts High School (Anderson, Indiana)

-From 1960 to 1965, he was the head coach for Anderson High School (Madison Heights, Indiana).
+From 1960 to 1965, he was the head coach for Madison Hts High School (Anderson, Indiana).

 Indiana

 His first year of college coaching was in 1966 with the Indiana Hoosiers.
 He stayed with them for 7 seasons before going to Illinois.
 He was the wide receivers coach.

 Illinois

 For one season (1973) he was the assistant coach at Illinois.

 Calgary Stampeders

-His first year of professional coaching came in 1974 as the Assistant Coach for the Calgary Stampeders.
-He was named Head Coach at the end of 1975.
+His first year of professional coaching came in 1974 as the assistant coach for the Calgary Stampeders.
+He was named head coach at the end of 1975.
 After 1976 he went to Michigan State University.

 Michigan State

 For three seasons, he was an assistant coach for the Michigan State Spartans.
 He was there from 1977 to 1979.

 Arizona State

 For about a season in the 1980s, he was the offensive coordinator for the Arizona State Sun Devils.